-DO NOT DO BUSINESS WITH THIS GYM, they deliberately sabotage their own customers, and fight among themselves, they do not keep their word, they are not honest to themselves, they are by far NOT honest to their own customers.
+DO NOT DO BUSINESS WITH THIS GYM.
+They deliberately sabotage their own customers, and fight among themselves.
+They do not keep their word.
+They are not honest to themselves.
+They are by far NOT honest to their own customers.
 What you are dealing is the worst of the worse of corporate American, avoid LA Fitness at all cost.
 Never join them if you can.
 And feel free to copy this message into other forums or message board if you want.
 My email is **.
 I can provide you with all evidence what I talked about today.
 If you need a copy of the contract or my phone record, just email me.
 I want to expose to the world the true nature of LA fitness.

 Avoid this gym at ALL costs!
 Although this 'manager' has left, they are still only after your money and once you sign a contract you are SCREWED.
 Find another gym ANYWHERE but DO NOT go there and fall into the trap that is LA Fitness!